The Oral-B Pro 2 2000 is the updated version of the previously popular Pro 2000.

 You can normally get it for about 40% less than RRP, so selling prices are typically around £40 — we have included a live price comparison here.

-The RRP is the same as last year’s model, but I have noticed that the average selling price is about £5-10 higher than last years model.
+The RRP is the same as the previous outdated model, but I have noticed that the average selling price is about £5-10 higher than the older model.

 You can normally pick up the older Pro 2000 for £30-35.